Millions of families fight rare diseases every year.

 “For example, (if) there’s 200 children in the United States with (a rare disease), there’s not one singular physician that cares for those children.
-You basically have to be able to either go to them, or bring them to a certain place annually and do assessments and really track the disease.
+You basically have to be able to either go to them or bring them to a certain place annually and do assessments and really track the disease.

 “If I lined up 200 children that were healthy, would they all be the same?
 No. So, if you have a rare disease, those 200 children are all going to be different as well.
 We need to understand that,” said Dr. Pearce.

-Sanford Research research specialist Polly Gill said CoRDS pairs patients enrolled in the registry with researchers who may be able to help them.
+Sanford Research specialist Polly Gill said CoRDS pairs patients enrolled in the registry with researchers who may be able to help them.

 “We link researchers together, and we could have clinical trials that are available for them, or they just collect data to find trends in a rare disease,” said Gill.

 “We have people in our registry who have all, any kind of rare disease.
 We have people who are undiagnosed and still trying to find an answer as to what they have.
 (Then) unaffected carriers as well.
 So, people who carry that gene who don’t actually show symptoms.
-They’re all welcome in our registry,” she explained.
+They’re all welcome in our registry,” she said.

 A free, patient-led registry